Skip to content

 Summary

 Flutterwave is the right answer for African iGaming and the wrong answer for almost everything else.
 34 African country payment licences, the Nigerian CBN Switching & Processing Licence (highest tier), a brand-new CBN Microfinance Bank Licence (April 2026) that lets it hold deposits directly without sponsor banks, PCI DSS Level 1, SOC 1, SOC 2, direct M-Pesa integration, MTN Mobile Money across multiple markets, Airtel Money, USSD on every Nigerian bank, NQR, eNaira, plus traditional cards.
-1M+ merchant base including Uber, Netflix, Microsoft, Booking and Bet9ja.
+4M+ business customer base (plus ~2M Send App users) including Uber, Netflix, Microsoft, Booking and Bet9ja.
 Tech stack is competent (REST API v3+v4, 11+ language SDKs, full sandbox, plugins).
-The constraint set is sharp: no MGA, UKGC or Curacao B2B gambling licence; no SoftSwiss/EveryMatrix/Slotegrator connector; international card pricing at 4.8% is uncompetitive outside Africa; the 2022 layoffs, class-action drag and likely-but-unconfirmed down-round all sit in the background; Trustpilot rating is polarised (55% 5-star, 32% 1-star).
+The constraint set is sharp: no MGA, UKGC or Curacao B2B gambling licence; no SoftSwiss/EveryMatrix/Slotegrator connector; international card pricing at 4.8% is uncompetitive outside Africa; the 2023 layoffs (~30% of staff), the resolved 2022-23 Kenya asset-freeze episodes, the July 2025 ~50% layoffs in Kenya and South Africa, and a likely-but-unconfirmed down-round all sit in the background; Trustpilot rating is polarised (55% 5-star, 32% 1-star).
 For an operator entering Nigeria, Kenya, Ghana or any combination of African markets, Flutterwave is the rail.
 For everything else, pair it with a Western PSP.

 Strongest Point